huangwb8/GSClassifier.principle/docs/Quick-start.md

 In the future, there might be lots of models available as a resource of `GSClassifier`, such as [luckyModel](https://github.com/huangwb8/luckyModel).
 Here we show how `luckyModel` support `GSClassifier`.

-First, intall and load `luckyModel`:
+First, install and load `luckyModel`:

 ```r